 Speaking of food that goes with beer, is it really any surprise that Bratislava has some great beer-y eats as well?
 Surrounded by cultures that love their lagers, Slovakia’s comfort-heavy cuisine is the perfect thing to go with a pint… or five.
 What’s even better, though, is that there’s also a series of culinary goodies consumed with the express purpose of going well with the beer you’re drinking.
 I had a chance to sample a ton of these bad boys while tagging along on the Bratislava Beer Tour (10/10, would recommend) and was subsequently very, very full while simultaneously in beer-food nirvana.
 One of the highlights for me was the slow-cooked ribs.
 When done right and paired with the right sauce, these puppies are fall-off-the-bone tender and so good, you won’t mind having the sauce all over your fingers (or, if you’re like me, your mouth, arms, and in some crazed feat of gravity defiance, forehead).
 I’ll go so far as to say that even Emily Post won’t be able to find fault with your manners —they’re that good.

 Not feeling any of the dishes I’ve mentioned?
 Luckily, Bratislava is a city of contrasts and culture, meaning that there’s an abundance of great food in the vicinity.
-After spending some time there chilling with Marek and Lukas and the friends and family behind the Bratislava Urban Adventures team, I’ve got a few suggestions and ideas for other appetite-whetting locales in the little-big city.
+After spending some time there chilling with Marek and Lukas, I’ve got a few suggestions and ideas for other appetite-whetting locales in the little-big city.
 First off, if you go full Gilmore Girl for a cup of joe, then any of the Urban spaces (Café, Urban Space, Bistro…etc.) locations are perfect for you.
 With fantastic coffees and great lemonades, tasty and modern food, and an attached bookstore/design haven, any of these locations will make your day whether you identify more as a Lorelai or a Rory.

 For those not feeling the heavy meat dishes, might I suggest some fresh fish?
 Located on the Danube, Bratislava and its surrounding areas are the perfect spots to try some freshwater delicacies.
-While Slovak fish is fantastic, one travel tip I inherited from the Bratislava Urban Adventures guys is to take advantage of the region’s varied history.
+While Slovak fish is fantastic, one travel tip is to take advantage of the region’s varied history.
 Split between Hungarian, Austrian, and Easter European cultural influences, Bratislava’s got some great eats to go along with its diverse history.
 If you really want to try something cool and close, it may be worth it to take a quick skip over the super-close border and taste-test some Hungarian fishermen’s favorites!

 If you’re looking for a more modern take on food in the city, there’s no better place to stop than Orbis Street Food in the centre of town.
 With a menu that specialises in street eats from all around the world, there’s truly something for everyone on this ever-changing menu.
 Want a pro tip?
 Whatever else you order, splurge on the Belgian-style fries.
 I’m still having dreams about these golden bits of spuds-y perfection!